SyedMisbahGit/aangan/docs/CONTRIBUTING.md

 - Each whisper is now associated with a user/guest via a `guestId` (anonymous ID), enabling personal whisper history ("My Whispers") even for anonymous users.
 - Contributors should ensure guestId is handled in backend, frontend, and tests for any whisper-related changes.
 - The Lounge/Listen view now includes ambient presence avatars, a poetic presence line, and always preloads real whispers or shows a poetic fallback.
 Whisper cards display an AI reply footer for user feedback.
 Contributors should maintain these UX/QA standards in future features.
+- Whisper cards now include a report feature (3-dot menu) for moderation.
+Contributors should ensure the report flow is maintained, tested, and documented in future changes.

 ---